guanquann/tp/docs/DeveloperGuide.md

 ### Saving data

-1. Dealing with missing/corrupted data filesgra
+1. Dealing with missing/corrupted data files

    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_